Good software development teams don’t fall from trees.

 If the given candidate is interested, have them submit a two-paragraph write-up delineating what he or she has accomplished in terms of past project work and experience.

-This method will narrow down your applicants from those who are simply interested in candidates who are genuinely qualified.
+This method will narrow down your applicants to those who are simply interested in candidates who are genuinely qualified.

 2. Hire People Who Are Passionate About Their Work

-Find developers that code their own personal projects and have passion projects just for fun!
+Find developers who code their own personal projects and have passion projects just for fun!

 For example, Google implemented a 20% policy that allows software employees to spend 20% of their time working on personal projects and ideas.
 According to business reports, the policy increased employee energy and enthusiasm.